 She began to pray less.
-One day she realized she had stopped praying except for her habitual prayer before meals.
+One day, she realized she had nearly stopped praying altogether.
 She realized she had quit expecting anything from God.
-Her trust in His goodness had melted away in the heat of her struggle and God’s silence.
+Her trust in his goodness had melted away in the heat of her struggle and God’s silence.

-Countless Christians have experienced their prayers erode to a trickle of empty words of habit or panic button prayers.
-Some lose faith when life’s hard circumstances make no sense and God fails to intervene as they think He should.
+Countless Christians have seen their prayers erode to a trickle of empty words of habitual or panic button prayers.
+Some lose faith when life’s hard circumstances make no sense and God fails to intervene as they think he should.
 Others simply get too busy to bother.
 Many experience feeling let down and disappointed by the church or other Christians and paint God with the same brush.

-It’s easy to begin depending on our own best thinking when we lose heart in expecting God to answer our prayers.
-Trusting God, when our path in life grows muddy, is not an easy task.
-The mud of weariness, busyness and hurt can cause us to trip and even fall.
+It’s easy to begin depending on our own best thinking when we cease expecting God to answer our prayers.
+Trusting God when our path in life grows muddy is not an easy task.
+The mud of weariness, busyness, and hurt can cause us to trip and even fall.
 We wonder how we will ever get up again.
 Faith can feel like a thread that threatens to break.

-Trusting God with your life, even when it makes no sense to you, is to choose to grab hold of the pearl of wisdom.
-As Christians we know the vital connection prayer is to our God, yet we can let it slip away from fingers muddy from falling.
+Trusting God with our life, even when it makes no sense to us is to choose to grab hold of the pearl of wisdom.
+As Christians, we know that prayer is our vital connection to our God, yet we can let it slip away from fingers muddy from falling.
 We must be deliberate in choosing to cling to it.
 There is great wisdom and reward in depending on our God even in the silence.

 Maintaining that vital connection to God in prayer is a choice.
-Step by step, through the fog on our pathway, we can choose to trust that God has our best interest at heart and lean on His strength to get us through our day… or … we can choose to shrug Him off with little expectation and lean wearily on our own understanding.
+Step by step, through the fog on our path, we can choose to trust that God has our best interest at heart and lean on his strength to get us through our day; or, we can choose to shrug him off with little expectation and lean wearily on our own understanding.

-If you’ve let prayer end up on the fringes of your life, take these steps of TRUST to bring prayer back in to the center.
+If you’ve let prayer end up on the fringes of your life, take these steps of TRUST to make prayer central once again.

-T— Thanks Thank God for the things He has done in your past.
-Go back as far as you need to.
-Read 1 Thessalonians 5:18.
+T— Thanks Thank God for the things he has done in your past.
+Go back as far as you need to (1 Thessalonians 5:18).

-R— Repent Say you are sorry to God for intentionally allowing things in your heart and your life that you know would disappoint Him.
-Read Psalm 66:18 & 19.
+R— Repent Say you are sorry to God for intentionally allowing things in your heart and your life that disappoint him (Psalm 66:18-19).

 U— Unify Unify broken relationships.
-Whether you have offended someone or have been offended, God leaves the ball in your park to seek restoration.
-If restoration isn’t possible give God the broken pieces and ask Him to root resentment out of your heart.
-Bringing peace to fractured relationships brings blessing.
-Read Matthew 5:9.
+Whether you have offended someone or have been offended, God tells you to seek restoration.
+If restoration isn’t possible, give God the broken pieces and ask him to uproot any resentment out of your heart.
+Bringing peace to fractured relationships brings blessing (Matthew 5:9).

 S— Share Share the journey.
 When times are tough and trust wears thin, find a friend to pray with you and for you.
-Open up about your struggles.
-Read James 5:16.
+Open up about your struggles (James 5:16).

-T— Take time Take time to spend with God.
-If your heart is dry set aside some time to listen to praise music and use the words of the songs as prayers from your heart.
-Till up the ground that has become hard from the worries of life.
-Read Psalm 91:1 & 2.
+T— Take time Take time with God.
+If your heart is dry, set aside some time to listen to praise music and use the words of the songs as prayers from your heart.
+Till up the ground that has become hard from the worries of life (Psalm 91.1-2).